-Under the protection of Bribie, swimming conditions at Bulcock are normally calm.
-It can suffer when cold south-westerly winds blow, but the beauty of a Caloundra beach is the sheer variety of others on offer.
-You could say there is one for every occasion.
-Just keep following the coastal path north to find a more sheltered one – possibly Kings Beach.
+With the protection of Bribie Island, swimming conditions at Bulcock Beach Caloundra are mostly calm.
+It can suffer when cold south-westerly winds blow, but the beauty of a Caloundra is the sheer variety of other beaches on offer.
+There is one for every occasion.
+Just keep following the coastal path north to find one.
+Possibly Kings Beach.

 Kings Beach Caloundra

-With 500 metres of soft white sand, ocean facing shade pavilions and a hub of seaside cafes, this is the most popular swimming and surf beach at Caloundra.
-Kids will love the natural rock pools and an after lunch boardwalk stroll with an ice-cream is irresistible for everyone including those in wheelchairs.
+With 500 metres of soft white sand, ocean facing shade pavilions and a seaside cafe hub, this is the most popular swimming and surf beach at Caloundra.
+Kids love the natural rock pools and an after lunch boardwalk stroll with an ice-cream is irresistible for everyone including those in wheelchairs.

-I love that cafe seating beneath the Pandanus trees is just metres from the sand.
-It’s quite European in that regard.
-One of two shade structures extend over the beach in front of Coffee Cat and Kings Beach Bar and there are shaded bench seats overlooking the beach.
+I love cafe seating beneath the Pandanus trees just metres from the sand.
+Kings Beach is quite European in this regard.
+One of two shade structures extend over the beach in front of Coffee Cat and Kings Beach Bar and shaded bench seats overlook the beach.

 At the northern end of Kings Beach is Pavilion Kiosk built in 1937 and on the Queensland Heritage Register since 1999.
-We sheltered there on a rainy day and loved this old school beach cafe with historical photos lining the cornices above.
-Pavilion beach tucker is up-to-date with Hamburgers served on Brioche Buns but for a retro price.
+We sheltered there one rainy day enjoying this old school beach cafe with interesting historical photos on the cornices above.
+Pavilion beach tucker is up-to-date with Hamburgers served on Brioche Buns with a retro price.
 Other typical beach foods like pies and toasted sandwiches keep lunch affordable.

 Don’t like swimming in the unprotected ocean?
 No Problem.

 Between Pavilion Kiosk, the shore and Kings Beach Surf Club is Kings Beach Pool.
-This free salt water pool complex at the waters edge, has a 25 m lap pool, kids pool and wading area.
+This free salt water Caloundra pool complex has a 25 m lap pool, kids pool and wading area.
 It’s wheelchair friendly with lifeguards on patrol in Summer.

 The pool is drained and refilled twice weekly.

-Beside is Kings Beach Water Park where kids of all ages play in random jets of water shooting into the air.
+Kings Beach Water Park is nearby entertaining kids of all ages with in random jets of water shooting skyward.

 Kings Beach is the most versatile Caloundra Beach.